Mike Hanopol: Present status

 A legendary rock artist recognized in Asia and the Western world, Hanopol is a "frequent show-opener" for concerts such as Asian performances by Western rock artists Pink Floyd and Led Zeppelin.
 Hanopol was the founder of the Asian pop band known as Tribu Kemistri, a group of musicians which play rock, ethnic rhythms, and new age music.
 On June 11, 2005, Hanopol and the Juan de la Cruz Band held a reunion concert at the World Trade Center in Pasay.

 In July 2018, Hanopol released his latest album Mike Hanopology: Ang Sekreto recorded in 1993 on a 12-track analog recorder by Butch Dans with members of the Ugoy-Ugoy Band, including George San Jose on drums, Meong Pacana, bass, Bond Samson, keyboards and Noel Santiago, second guitar.

 Personal life

 Hanopol married Herminia in 1973 and they have a daughter named Michelle, nicknamed "Yummy".
-He is a practicing Messianic Rabbi, having converted to Messianic Judaism upon learning about his Russian-Jewish heritage in New York.
+He is a practicing Messianic religious leader, having converted to Messianic Judaism upon learning about his Russian-Jewish heritage in New York.

-Health

 Mike Hanopol was diagnosed with COVID-19 on June 10, 2021.